 History and etymology

-The differential depends entirely on the location and is to broad to be listed here.
-In broad terms can be thought of as two broad groups:
+The differential depends entirely on the location and is too diverse to be listed here.
+In general terms it falls into two broad groups:

 - non-infective conditions which mimic abscesses (e.g. cavitating lung cancer, high grade gliomas)